 Wondering if the Nuremberg Christmas market is really the best in Germany?
 If you are planning a Christmas market trip to Germany, you have likely Googled “which German Christmas market is the best”…in which case, you’ve probably seen countless websites mention Nuremberg.
 But why is it so good?
 What makes it so special?
-Is it all actually worth the hype, or is it just the Internet talking?
+If we haven’t met, I’m Gina, and I have had a constant love affair with European Christmas markets since 2022.
 In this blog post, I will tell you about my experience at the Nuremberg Christmas market, what makes it special, and why I think it’s absolutely worth visiting.

 I’ll be honest with you: I had no idea Nuremberg even existed until I started researching what the best Christmas market in Germany was.
 Countless websites mentioned Nuremberg as the best and the one you must visit.
 The more I researched, I even saw where some people called it the best in the world.